 Undergraduate and Graduate Education

 Businesses searching for highly educated workers for administrative or management roles need look no further than Clayton County.
-A pristine 214-acre campus in Morrow is the site of Clayton State University, which enrolls more than 7,000 students in 6 associate degree programs, 60+ undergraduate degree programs, and 8 graduate degree programs.
+A pristine 214-acre campus in Morrow is the site of Clayton State University, which enrolls nearly 7,000 students in 6 associate degree programs, 60+ undergraduate degree programs, and 8 graduate degree programs.
 Clayton State University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, and master’s degrees.

 Because of Clayton County’s location in metro Atlanta, there are more than 80 colleges within 100 miles, including Georgia State University, the largest university in the state, and the Georgia Institute of Technology.